Practicing in Worcester and Boston for over 28 years, Dr. Bentkover performs a number of different types of mini lifts.

 Information rules!
 But information must often be put in perspective.
 That is the role of the consultation.
 Dr. Bentkover will spend an hour with you going over all your options in an effort to see which mini lift or variation of a full face lift best meets your goals.
 Take your time to think about your options.
 Don’t just jump at the first procedure that sounds easy.
 You should want real and lasting results.

 Dr. Bentkover will carefully evaluate your face and discuss with you how your face can look and what you might expect from surgery.
 If a mini lift will achieve your goals, he will recommend the appropriate type of mini lift.
 If he thinks you need a full face lift instead of a mini lift, he will tell you so.
 His objective is to create a natural appearance.
-Using digital some photos of you he can simulate different types of mini lifts with our imaging software.
+Using some digital photos of you, he can simulate different types of mini lifts with our imaging software.
 Our aesthetic nurse will give you instructions on how to prepare for surgery, including guidelines on eating and drinking, smoking, and medications.
 If you smoke, he will ask you to quit for at least 1 month before and after your surgery, since smoking can ruin good surgery.
 It can cause more swelling and lead to loss of skin!
-You must stop anticoagulant medications or herbal preparations such as aspirin, ibuprofen, vitamin E, gingko, garlic, St. John’s Wart, or ginseng 2 weeks prior to surgery.
+You must stop anticoagulant medications or herbal preparations such as aspirin, ibuprofen, vitamin E, gingko, garlic, St. John’s Wort, or ginseng 2 weeks prior to surgery.
 You may be required to take antibiotics to prevent infection.
 You should shampoo your hair the night before surgery.
 We often use Arnica and pineapple juice (for its Bromelein content) to help decrease swelling and bruising.

 Mini Lifts may be performed in conjunction with a blepharoplasty (eyelid surgery), forehead lift, chin augmentation, resurfacing, and/or liposuction to create an overall rejuvenation of the face.
 A procedure may need to be repeated a number of years later, since the effects of aging and gravity continue.
 You will be the judge of when or if you need further surgery.

 Mini Lifts are most commonly performed in the Same Day Surgery Unit of Saint Vincent Hospital at the Worcester Medical Center.
 General anesthesia or local anesthesia with intravenous sedation is required.
 Dr. Bentkover also operates at the Massachusetts Eye and Ear Infirmary.
 The placement of incisions depends on the type of mini lift being performed.
-These incisions are placed in such a manner that they generally hide very nicely and are as small as possible..
+These incisions are placed in such a manner that they generally hide very nicely and are as small as possible.
 Most women can wear their hair up in a few months without worry of unsightly incisions.
 Mini Lifts take less time that a full face lift, and often multiple types of mini lifts can be performed at one time.
 For example, a cheek lift is often combined with a mid face lift or a submental platysmaplasty.

 Recovery: What to Expect